Reppie-io/reppie-lab/search/ecommerce/README.md

 ## Ecommerce Search

 This app provides a demonstration illustrating the application of hybrid search to enhance search relevance in e-commerce platforms.
-The demo showcases two primary functionalities: searching for media content by image and searching for media content by text.
+The demo showcases two primary functionalities: searching for products by image and searching for products by text.

 <img width="736" alt="image" src="https://github.com/Reppie-io/reppie-labs/assets/20309154/e4d2ce44-c780-4e29-8ef2-e68da6276fd0">